 The Right is actively targeting states – especially in the South – working to take over statehouses and governorships, and rolling back decades of progress on progressive tax and budget reform, as well as civil and voting rights.

-FLORIDA: We are working with the Rural Coalition/Caucus of the Equal Voice for Florida Families Network to use Popular Economics Education to bring tax fairness organizations together with low-wage worker networks.
+FLORIDA: We did extensive work with the Rural Coalition/Caucus of the Equal Voice for Florida Families Network to use Popular Economics Education to bring tax fairness organizations together with low-wage worker networks.
 In January 2015, UFE led a second intensive training with this coalition.
-Two coalition leaders will be attending the advanced institute at the Highlander in Tennessee in October 2015 to continue to strengthen their use of popular education in their organizing campaigns.
+This work culminated in two coalition leaders attending the advanced institute at the Highlander Center in October 2015 to further strengthen their use of popular education in their organizing campaigns.

-TENNESSEE: In October 2014, UFE supported Tennesseans for Fair Taxation as they tried to defeat a Right Wing-sponsored ballot measure that would constitutionally prohibit a state income tax.
+TENNESSEE: In October 2014, UFE supported Tennesseans for Fair Taxation and numerous statewide partners as they tried to defeat a Right Wing-sponsored ballot measure that would constitutionally prohibit a state income tax.
 Ultimately – and sadly for the working people of Tennessee – the amendment passed and now Tennessee is a model for how the Right will continue to mount their anti-tax agenda in other states.

-We cannot give up on Tennessee.
 These campaigns embolden anti-tax zealots everywhere, even in more liberal states such as Massachusetts.
-Going forward, we are continuing to engage a broad coalition in a participatory storytelling and organizing campaign called “Tomorrow’s Tennessee” to put forward a vision for an economy that works for all.
+UFE and our partners at Working Films engaged a broad coalition in a participatory storytelling and organizing campaign called “Tomorrow’s Tennessee” to put forward a vision for an economy that works for all.
 In early October 2015, UFE convened a “Convergence Conference” that brought together grassroots economic, social and environmental justice groups to develop a bold plan for challenging austerity and injustice in the state.
 This blueprint, and the work of the partners has lead to new collaboration, new and emerging local efforts in Memphis and Knoxville and is poised to build power in Tennessee.
 We were exciting to play our role in supporting all the amazing organizations in Tennessee, and will stay actively engaged.

 Although widely known as a progressive state, Massachusetts actually has a regressive tax structure with a flat income tax, in which everyone pays the same rate.
 The wealthiest 1% pay a much smaller percentage of their income than middle and low income residents.
 A new fair share income tax would increase the marginal tax rate for the wealthiest individuals – those with incomes over $1 million.
 The first million would still be taxed at the standard rate of 5.15%.
 Because the state constitution only allows one rate on each type of income, this change requires an amendment to the Massachusetts constitution.
 United for a Fair Economy is co-designing and leading a training program, using popular education methodology, to help activists gather signatures for the first phase of this campaign.